llm-on-gke/vllm-inference/README.md

 ## Validations:

-Go to the external IP for the webapp, hptt://externalIP:8080, and test a few questions.
+Go to the external IP for the webapp, hptt://externalIP:8080, and test a few questions from the web application.

 ## Cleanups:
 Don’t forget to clean up the resources created in this article once you’ve finished experimenting with GKE and Mistral 7b, as keeping the cluster running for a long time can incur in important costs.
 To clean up, you just need to delete the GKE cluster: